is16256/repo-1/README.md

 # repo-1
 first repo for example purposes
+(cannot upload node_modules because it is too many files)

 Creates pages linking to each other.
 Four different pages exist:
 - Home page-Links to three different routes